panicinc/PunchClock/README.md

 In order to build PunchClock you'll need to do a few things:

 - `$ cp PunchClock/constants.h.sample PunchClock/constants.h`
-- `$ cp PunchClockPunchClock_Beta.xcconfig.sample PunchClockPunchClock_Beta.xcconfig`
+- `$ cp PunchClock/PunchClock_Beta.xcconfig.sample PunchClock/PunchClock_Beta.xcconfig`
-- `$ cp PunchClockPunchClock_Debug.xcconfig.sample PunchClockPunchClock_Debug.xcconfig`
+- `$ cp PunchClock/PunchClock_Debug.xcconfig.sample PunchClock/PunchClock_Debug.xcconfig`
 - `$ pod install`

 The `constants.h` file will need to be customized for your environment.
 It's meant to allow you to run PunchClock against a local copy of the server during development and a production server after release.
 If you don't plan to use the Hockey or push notifications you can set those things to nil.